pavelsolis/Replication-Folder/Docs/Figures/guide-figures.md

 - Example: filename 'exfig.tex' and label '\label{fig:exfig}'.

 Make sure the figures have a consistent format throughout the paper and the slides.
-- Confirm that *identical* units have the same symbol (e.g. \%) or label across figures.
+- Confirm that *identical* units have the same symbol (e.g., \%) or label across figures.

 If possible, use the same font for the x/y labels of the figures as in the text.
 - Verify that the labels are horizontally aligned (rotate them otherwise).